Amir-Abbas Hoveyda: Minister of the Royal Court (1977–1978)

 At this point, the growing tide of revolution was becoming discernible, giving Hoveyda ample opportunity to leave the country before revolutionary forces could have had a chance to overthrow the monarchy.
-Aside from persistent efforts by family and friends to leave the country as quickly as possible, the Shah himself proposed Hoveida with an ambassadorial position to Belgium.
-His refusal to leave the country can be judged as being a result of naïveté or blind optimism, but Hoveida's decision can also be assessed from alternate angles.
+Aside from persistent efforts by family and friends to leave the country as quickly as possible, the Shah himself proposed hoveyda with an ambassadorial position to Belgium.
+His refusal to leave the country can be judged as being a result of naïveté or blind optimism, but hoveyda's decision can also be assessed from alternate angles.
 For one, he did not want to abandon his mother who was incapable of traveling at the time.
 On a more personal level, Hoveyda came to the conclusion that after years of self-exile, he would do all he could to remain in Iran.
-With all these points of rationale being considered, Hoveida actually came to believe that revolutionary fervour was capable of being contained and that everything would eventually straighten out, allowing the country to resume its present course.
+With all these points of rationale being considered, hoveyda actually came to believe that revolutionary fervour was capable of being contained and that everything would eventually straighten out, allowing the country to resume its present course.

-In an effort to slow down the momentum of the revolution, the Shah was advised by many of his surrounding advisors to arrest Hoveida, using him as a scapegoat for the past-ills of the crumbling regime.
+In an effort to slow down the momentum of the revolution, the Shah was advised by many of his surrounding advisors to arrest hoveyda, using him as a scapegoat for the past-ills of the crumbling regime.
 Since Hoveyda was widely seen as a major cause of the revolution due to much of the bad press he had generated throughout the years by newspapers that wanted to indirectly attack the Shah's policies, they reasoned that the public would be appeased.
 In September, Hoveyda was forced to resign his position of Minister of Court.
 On 7 November 1978, Hoveyda was arrested together with other 60 former officials.
 He would be held under house arrest in an upper-Tehran residence often affiliated with SAVAK activity, and the Shah assumed that he would be put on trial, and freed after publicly vindicating himself.

-However, once the Shah fled the country, the SAVAK (Iranian state security) agents assigned with the task of guarding Hoveyda, absconded from their posts, leaving Hoveida open to arrest by revolutionary forces.
+However, once the Shah fled the country, the SAVAK (Iranian state security) agents assigned with the task of guarding Hoveyda, abandoned from their posts, leaving hoveyda vulnerable to arrest by revolutionary forces.
 Hoveyda refused requests by friends and relatives to flee Iran before it was too late, and instead turned himself over to the new authorities.
 Hoveyda believed that as the trial would be before an Islamic court, and that he personally had done nothing wrong, he would be acquitted.